-At December 31, 2017, the directors of the Corporation were Messrs.
-Paul Fornazzari, Loudon Owen, Michael Brown, David Del Chiaro Edwin Nordholm, Tom McCole and Gary Figueira.
-In the view of the Board, all these directors were and are independent within the meaning of the relevant CSA rules, except for Mr. Owen, as he was and has been the CEO of the Corporation within the last three years, and Mr. Fornazzari, as his law firm from time to time acts as the Corporation's counsel.
-At the Company's regularly scheduled quarterly Board meetings or on an ad hoc basis as required, the independent directors in attendance and Paul Fornazzari, whom is not involved in operating the Company, hold in-camera sessions without management and non-independent directors.
-None of the other five directors have worked in the day-to-day operations of the Corporation or is a party to any material contracts with the Corporation or has a direct or indirect material relationship with the Corporation so as not to be independent for the purposes of being a director, within the meaning of the applicable definitions in section 1.2 of NI 58-101 and section 1.4 of Multilateral Instrument 52-110 - Audit Committees ("MI 52-110").
-Resulting from the May 22, 2018 resignation of Loudon Owen, Edwin Nordholm is the Interim Chairman of the Company and is independent.
-Mr. Poirier is standing for election to be a director of the Company on June 25, 2018 and due to his role as CEO he will not be an independent director.
+At December 31, 2018, the directors of the Corporation were Messrs.
+Paul Fornazzari, Michael Brown, David Del Chiaro, Dan Poirier, Tom McCole and Gary Figueira.
+In the view of the Board, all these directors were and are independent within the meaning of the relevant CSA rules, except for Mr. Poirier, as he was and has been the CEO of the Corporation within the last three years, and Mr. Fornazzari, as his law firm from time to time acts as the Corporation's counsel.
+At the Company's regularly scheduled quarterly Board meetings or on an ad hoc basis as required, the independent directors in attendance and

+Mr. Fornazzari, whom is not involved in operating the Company, held in-camera sessions without management and non-independent directors.
+None of the other four directors have worked in the day-to-day operations of the Corporation or is a party to any material contracts with the Corporation or has a direct or indirect material relationship with the Corporation so as not to be independent for the purposes of being a director, within the meaning of the applicable definitions in section 1.2 of NI 58-101 and section 1.4 of Multilateral Instrument 52-110 - Audit Committees ("MI 52-110").